chasbro/most-popular-tags/readme.txt

 Tested up to: 2.8.3
 Stable tag: trunk

-Most Popular Tags is a plugin that displays your blog's most popular tags as a sidebar widget
+Most Popular Tags is a plugin that displays your blog's most popular tags or categories as a sidebar widget

 == Description ==

-Most Popular Tags is a WordPress plugin that allows you to display your blog's most popular tags as sidebar widget.
+Most Popular Tags is a WordPress plugin that allows you to display your blog's most popular tags or categories as a sidebar widget.
 The plugin takes advantage of the new Widget API introduced in WordPress 2.8, allowing multiple instances of the same widget, each with it's own unique configuration.
 You can specify how many tags to show, the size of the smallest and largest tags, which unit and format to use as well as advanced ordering options.

 == Installation ==